“This is what it has come to.”

 “Due to the growth of the town, there certainly is more traffic on the roads.
 With more traffic the probability of infractions increases,” he wrote.

 Frustrated, I sent a few follow-up questions, hoping for clarification.
-This time, I received a message from Casey Kennedy, the town’s director of communications.
+This time, I received a message from Casey Flynn, the town’s director of communications.

 “The Chief has promptly answered all six questions that you had emailed,” she said.
 “No further responses will be provided to follow-up inquiries regarding this topic at this time.”